 - In June 2018, the coalition planned on gaining a strategic advantage by attacking the rebel-held city of Hudaydah.

 - The city of Hudaydah is strategically significant because its port is the lifeline to two-third of Yemen’s population.
+Up to 80% of the humanitarian supplies, fuel and commercial goods are delivered through this facility.

 - In December, both Saudi Arabia and the Houthi representatives agreed to a ceasefire in the port city of Hudaydah and redeploy their forces in mid-January.